Materials-Consortia/OPTIMADE/optimade.md

 * **Reserved words**: The only reserved word in this standard is: `info`.
 * **Response format**: The data format for the HTTP response, which can be selected using the `response_format` URL query parameter.
 For more info, see [3.3.1.
 Response Format](#h.3.3.1).
 * **Field**: The key used in response formats that return data in associative-array-type data structures.
-  This is particularly relevant for the default JSON API-based response format.
+  This is particularly relevant for the default JSON-based response format.
 In this case, **field** refers to the name part of the name-value pairs of JSON objects.

 ## Data types